- Introduction

 print(f"How exceptional! {e}")

 Although the code runs and does what was intended, there are still issues with this code.
-Linters and formatters are only there to help you, not replace you!
+Linters and formatters are only there to help you, not to replace you!

 Configuration